badoet/go-xfers/README.md

 You'll have to have set the following environment variables to run the tests:

-    export XFERS_TEST_KEY=XXX (Your Xfers Sandbox key, get from: https://sandbox.xfers.io/api_tokens)
+    export XFERS_TEST_KEY=XXX (Your Xfers Sandbox key, get from: https://sandbox.xfers.io/api_tokens) export XFERS_NOTIFY_URL=XXX (Your server callback endpoint for Xfers server to call for transaction status)

 Tests currently run in sandbox.